Sh1n0e/HomeLab/Filebrowser.md

 1. So after creating the image successfully, I am now trying to access filebrowser by entering the IP that has been assigned to that image in portainer with the port I set it to earlier, however it is not working. **Solution** - Just like Portainer, I can enter the hostname of my raspberry pi that is running the system and enter the port number I assigned.

 2. Even when logged in as admin I cannot add/delete files and folders. **Solution** - Temporarily, I have changed the permissions of the file using ```chown o+rw /path/to/drive``` and that seems to have fixed the problem.
-I can work out a more secure solution down the line before I allow access from beyond my home network.
+I can work out a more secure solution down the line before I allow access from beyond my home network. **Update** - I have adjusted it so that in my initial compose, ive set the permissions of the drive to work on users logged into filebrowser so it should be more secure.

 3. Recently discovered that if the raspberry pi im hosting is unplugged, the image won't relaunch to the hard drive that I had mounted earlier. **Solution** - I used the following command: ```sudo -H vim etc/fstab``` and add in the UID of the hard drive, where it is located and its default permissions.
 This should make it so that when it starts up, my hard drive should be found and not cause this issue again.